-6 Which court has jurisdiction over an application for the setting aside of an arbitral award?
+Which court has jurisdiction over an application for the setting aside of an arbitral award?
+Is there a specific court or chamber in place with specific sets of rules applicable to international arbitral awards?

-Setting-aside proceedings must be initiated by an applicant by writ of summons served on the other party or parties to the arbitration proceedings, before one of the six competent courts in Belgium (the courts of first instance of Brussels (French-speaking and Dutch-speaking), Antwerp, Ghent, Liège and Mons) (BJC, Article 1717, Section 2).
+Setting-aside proceedings must be initiated by an applicant by writ of summons served on the other party or parties to the arbitration proceedings, before one of the six competent courts in Belgium (the courts of first instance of Brussels (French-speaking and Dutch-speaking), Antwerp, Ghent, Liège and Mons) (BJC, article 1717, section 2).